modularscale/modularscale-sass/readme.md

   1.6 60em;
 ```

 Now you can use the `ms-respond` mixin to output a range of values for a single point on a scale.
+The first value is the property and the second value is the point on the scale you wish to use.
+That’s it, a series of responisve values will be generated based on your configuration.

 ```scss
 foo {